SpektraSystems/MCW-IoT-and-the-Smart-City/Hands-on lab/Before the HOL.md

 - Local machine or a virtual machine configured with:

 >**Note**:  Included below is instruction on automating the creation of an Azure VM that includes all of the necessary software to complete the labs.
-Perform Task 1 **only** if you do not want to run locally. **It is important to complete these steps the day before the lab!
+Perform Task 1 **only** if you do not want to run locally. **It is important to complete these steps the day before the lab**!

   - Visual Studio Code version 1.38.1 or higher